-The links below provide access to macroconnection data tables for the named and delineated major divisions of the central nervous system (CNS).
-For the forebrain and midbrain (rostral sector), each table contains intrinsic output and input connection data for the named division, and for its extrinsic connections with the other named divisions in the rostral sector, as well as metadata.
-For the rhombicbrain (intermediate sector), the table includes data for intra-rhombicbrain connections (between its major divisions: pons, cerebellum, medulla).
+The links below provide access to macroconnection data tables (inputs and outputs) for all named and delineated major parts (divisions) of the central nervous system (CNS).
+Each table contains intrinsic connection data for the named division, and for its extrinsic connections with all other parts of the CNS, as well as metadata.

 Use the scrollable table below to find the name of a gray matter region if only the abbreviation is known, or vice versa.
 For search, filter, sort, and additional functionality, pop-out the table to view it in a new window.
 For names and abbreviations of divisions below or above the level of gray matter region, and for other structures, refer to Brain Maps 4.0 (see also the interactive spreadsheet Brain Maps 4.0 CNS Divisions.)